cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/restoring-root-filesystem/removing-palera1n.md

 :::

-1. Clone the repo with `git clone -b tweaks --recursive https://github.com/palera1n/palera1n && cd palera1n`
+1. Clone the repo with `git clone --recursive https://github.com/palera1n/palera1n && cd palera1n`
     - If you've already cloned the repo, just run `cd palera1n`
-2. Run `./palera1n.sh --restorerootfs`
+2. Run `./palera1n.sh --restorerootfs <iOS version you're on>`
+    - If you're using Linux, add `sudo` to the front of the command
+    - If you're using semi-tethered palera1n, add the `--semi-tethered` flag to the end of the command
     - If you're having an issue, add `--debug` to the end and use those logs to troubleshoot

-If you're having trouble, you can run `irecovery -n`.

-Your device should boot into iOS, and you can use the phone as normal.
+Your device should boot into iOS, and you can use the device as normal.